Federal Members of Parliament Background

 You can read more about the history of parliamentary base salary (which is the current term for the parliamentary allowance prescribed in section 48 of the Australian Constitution) in A Brief History of Parliamentary Remuneration.

-It was not until 2011 that the Tribunal was given unrestrained power to determine base salary for MPs.
+It was not until 2011 that the Tribunal was provided with the jurisdiction to determine base salary for MPs.
 This occurred via amendment to the Remuneration Tribunal Act 1973 (the Remuneration Tribunal Act) by the Remuneration and Other Legislation Amendment Act 2011, which took effect on 5 August 2011.

 In 2011, with the assistance of an external consultant, the Tribunal conducted a review of the work of MPs and published its findings on 15 December 2011 in the Review of the Remuneration of Members of Parliament - Initial Report.
 The Government's consideration of this report led to further amendments to the Remuneration Tribunal Act by the Members of Parliament (Life Gold Pass) and Other Legislation Amendment Act 2012.

-The Tribunal’s first determination of base salary for MPs (and additional salaries for Parliamentary office holders) under the new arrangements took effect on 15 March 2012.
+The Tribunal’s first determination of base salary for MPs (and additional salary for Parliamentary office holders) under the new arrangements took effect on 15 March 2012.

 An Independent Parliamentary Entitlements System – Review